sajjad-soudani/effective-tribble/README.md

 A CLI tool allows you to save everything from your mind and terminal in the computer to share it with your friends or yourself (MAYBE IF YOU ARE ALONE).
 It just supports Linux for now.

 ## Why do we need it?
-  because most of the time, your computer can save data better than you and they can store a lot more data than paper.
+  because most of the time, your computer can save data better than you and it can store a lot more data than paper.

 ## Features
   - [ ] store data